HeithemTarchouna/Multi-Agent-Actor-Critic-for-Mixed-Cooperative-Competitive-Environments-/space_invaders/README.md

 ## Introduction
-This repository contains [brief description of the repository content, such as "machine learning models for multi-agent environments using MADDPG"].
+This repository contains a tutorial to show how to train an MADDPG agent on the space invaders atari environment.
+.
 The source code and methodologies are based on the tutorial available at [PettingZoo Tutorial](https://pettingzoo.farama.org/main/tutorials/agilerl/MADDPG/).

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: